yndajas/advent-of-code/2024/solutions/csharp/README.md

 ## Installation

-Install C#/.NET if necessary (e.g. dotnet-sdk via Homebrew)
+1. Install C#/.NET if necessary (e.g. dotnet-sdk via Homebrew)
+2. Run `dotnet tool install` or `dotnet tool restore` in repo root \[STEP NEEDS VERIFYING - this is to install CSharpier\]

 ## Creating an app/script for a new day